-In performing Needs Assessments, the ISO shall rely on certain resources to prevent the identification of system needs.
-See Section 4.1(f) of Attachment K or Table 2.1 of the Transmission Planning Technical Guide for details.
+In performing Needs Assessments, the ISO shall rely on certain future resources and Elective Transmission Upgrades to prevent the identification of system needs.
+See Section 4.1(f) of Attachment K or Table 2.1 of the Transmission Planning Technical Guide15 for details.